Spring Cleaning with Purpose: Where to Donate Unwanted Items [London, Kitchener, Ottawa]

 Located at 233 Murray Street, they assist individuals experiencing homelessness.
 They accept donations of food, warmth, and household goods.
 Due to limited storage, they request that donors arrange drop-offs by filling out their donation form.

 This organization empowers women and gender nonconforming individuals by providing professional attire.
 They accept seasonal, clean, and interview-appropriate clothing, shoes, and accessories.
-Donations are by appointment only; please contact them at boutique@dressforsuccessottawa.ca or call 613-761-1161.
+Donations are by appointment only—contact them at boutique@dressforsuccessottawa.ca or call 613-761-1161.

 If you have household tools you're no longer using, consider donating them to the Ottawa Tool Library.
-They lend tools to members for home and community projects.
-Donations can be dropped off at 250 City Centre, Bay #216
+They lend tools for community projects.
+Donations can be dropped off at 250 City Centre, Bay #216.

 These nonprofit home improvement stores accept donations of new and gently used home furnishings, appliances, and other materials.
 Funds generated support Habitat for Humanity's initiatives.
 There are multiple ReStores in Ottawa; visit their website for locations and donation details.